-The Group is an established measuring and cutting tools trading centre operator in China.
+The Group is primarily an established measuring and cutting tools trading centre operator in China.
 The Company was founded in 2003 and owns, operates and manages the four-storey trading centre located in Qianyangxia Village, Wenqiao Town, Wenling City, Zhejiang Province, the PRC (中國浙江省温嶺市温嶠鎮前洋下村) (the "Trading Centre"), which is essentially for product displaying and trading purposes, such that it primarily targets to provide units for use as shops for the tenants to display, trade and promote their measuring and cutting tools products to their downstream customers.
 The principal activity and source of revenue of the Group were primarily derived from property leasing business through our operation of the Trading Centre for the measuring and cutting tools industry.
-The Group aims to expand such property leasing business in the measuring and cutting tools industry into the industrial park (the "Industrial Park") on the land in Chenshan Village, Wenqiao Town, Wenling City, Zhejiang Province, the PRC (中國浙江省溫嶺市溫嶠鎮琛山村) (the "Land") with a saleable area of approximately 50,757 sq.m..
+The Group also engages in real estate investment, development and management business through its material subsidiary, Wenling Sunrise Real Estate Development Co., Ltd. The Group aims to expand such property leasing business in the measuring and cutting tools industry into the science and technology innovation park (the "Science and Technology Innovation Park") on the land in Chenshan Village, Wenqiao Town, Wenling City, Zhejiang Province, the PRC (中國浙江省温嶺市温嶠鎮琛山村) (the "Land") with a saleable area of approximately 55,425 sq.m..